chenhe20/pokemonsv-automation/README.md

-# Pokemon Scarlet and Violet Automation scripts
+# Pokemon Scarlet and Violet Automation Copy Bug Scripts

 A fork of an auto breeder script that was developed for pokemon sword and sheild.
 The automation exploits the 'copy bug' that exisits in pokemon scarlet and violet of version 1.0.0 and automates the process of copying any item for hundreds of times. e.g., One can copy and paste 999 master balls.